georgeliaw/rules_wheel/README.md

 so check out the Skylark source in [wheel.bzl](wheel/wheel.bzl) for more info.

 # Installing and Usage
-Currently requires having `setuptools` installed locally (will work on bringing that into the rule itself).
+Currently requires having `setuptools` and `wheel` installed locally (will work on bringing that into the rule itself).

 To use the wheel rule, you will need to add the following into your `WORKSPACE` file:
 ```